Windows81/Roblox-Freedom-Distribution/README.md

 The program is mostly portable; RFD does not store any persistent settings to your machine.

-However, the Rōblox executables that we hook to will write to the following directories:
+However, the Rōblox player and RCC executables that we hook to will write to the following directories:

 - `%LocalAppData%\Temp\Roblox\http\`
 - `%LocalAppData%\Temp\Roblox\`